slingr-stack/slingr-docs/content/en/dev-reference/flows/overview.md

 ---
-title: "Flows overview"
+title: "Overview"
-lead: "This section provides an overview on how flows can be used to do the same actions that could be done with scripts but in an easier way."
+lead: "This section offers an overview of how flows can streamline tasks that would typically be accomplished with scripts, offering a more straightforward approach."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false